Scout24/spring-boot-rpm-maven-plugin/README.md

 * logging

 This glue code is often the same between applications and because of this copied around and then slightly modified.
-The Spring Boot RPM Maven plugin tries to give this stuff a home where it can be collaboratively maintained.
+The Spring Boot RPM Maven plugin tries to give this code a home where it can be collaboratively maintained.

 Features
 ========